finos/rune-dsl/documentation/documentation.rst

 The rest of the function specification supports the following components:

+* plain-text decriptions
 * inputs and output attributes (the latter is mandatory)
-* condition statements (pre- and post-)
+* condition statements on inputs and output
 * output construction statements

+Descriptions
+""""""""""""

+The role of a function must be clear for implementors of the model to build applications that provide such functionality.
 To better communicate the intent and use of functions, Rosetta supports multiple plain-text descriptions in functions.
-Descriptions can be provided for the function itself, for each input and output, and for each statement block.
-Look for definition occurences in the snippets below.
+Descriptions can be provided for the function itself, for any input and output and for any statement block.

+Look for occurences of text descriptions in the snippets below.

 Inputs and Output
 """""""""""""""""